redsanket/spark/external/hive/guide/bi/index.rst

 .. note:: Because ACL changes are only pushed on certain days of the week, we
           require three to four days of lead time.)

-For more information, see `Rules on using Launchers <http://twiki.corp.yahoo.com/view/Grid/RulesLauncherUsage-Rules_on_using_Launchers>`_.

 .. _ms-install: